SmartTokenLabs/TokenScript/doc/design_paper.md

 ### Token properties

 Tokens can be products.
 Therefore they need to have different properties: Do tokens expire?
 AirBNB booking tokens certainly do, but 1% ownership of property tokens probably don't.
 Should the token owner receive a notification on a specific event?
-Power tokens certainly need that, for the change in the power supply is dynamic.
+An energy token needs that, for the change in the power supply is dynamic.
 Is a token stream-able?

 How does it look on the user's mobile, and how is it called in a users language?
 If a buyer wants to purchase a tokenised country estate from a seller, how do they establish a trusted method of communication?
 If a token entitles the user to do specific actions online, how can the user login to the web services with that token?